ansys/pymapdl/doc/source/examples/technology_showcase_examples/techdemo-1/ex_0-tecbrakesqueal.rst

-   When using the QRDAMP solver, you can reuse the symmetric eigensolution from the previous load steps (:meth:`Mapdl.qrdopt() <ansys.mapdl.core.Mapdl.qrdopt>`), effective when performing a friction-sensitive/parametric analysis, as it saves time by not recalculating the real symmetric modes after the first solve operation.
+   When using the QRDAMP solver, you can reuse the symmetric eigensolution from the previous load steps (:meth:`Mapdl.qrdopt() <ansys.mapdl.core.Mapdl.qrdopt>`), which is effective when performing a friction-sensitive or parametric analysis because it saves time by not recalculating the real symmetric modes after the first solve operation.

-4. Expand the modes and postprocess the results (from the **Jobname.RSTP** file).
+4. Expand the modes and postprocess the results from the ``<jobname>.rstp`` file.

-The following inputs show the solution steps involved with this method:
+The following code shows the solution steps involved with this method:

-**Static Solution**
+**Static solution**

 .. code:: python

     start(mapdl, "partial_prestressed")
-    mapdl.title("partial_prestressed, Solving brake squeal problem using partial pre-stressed modal solve")
+    mapdl.title("partial_prestressed, Solving brake-squeal problem using partial pre-stressed modal solve")

     mapdl.run("/SOLU")
     mapdl.antype("STATIC")  # Perform static solve